Carlos F. López: Early life and education

 López was born in Bogotá, Colombia.
 He graduated from Colegio San Carlos, a primary and secondary private Catholic school in Bogotá.

 López graduated from University of Miami with a B.Sc. in Chemistry and Biochemistry, and a B.L.A. in Liberal Arts in 1998.
+His early work was focused in Computational Chemistry using quantum mechanics simulations to study Diels-Alder reactions with Professor Jeffrey D. Evanseck.

-In 2004 he obtained a Ph.D. in Physical Chemistry under the supervision of Michael L. Klein in the University of Pennsylvania.
-He was also postdoctoral fellow in chemistry at the Center for Computational Molecular Sciences of the University of Texas at Austin and research fellow in systems biology at the Harvard Medical School.
+In 2004, he obtained a Ph.D. in Physical Chemistry under the supervision of Michael L. Klein in the University of Pennsylvania.
+His work dealt with molecular simulations of membranes, membrane-proteins, and multiscale modeling of complex biophysical systems.
+His work with Michael L. Klein was highly influential in the growth of Coarse-grained modeling for molecular systems.

+He was a postdoctoral fellow in chemistry at the Center for Computational Molecular Sciences of the University of Texas at Austin where he studied water-protein interactions and the hydrophobic effect in proteins with professor Peter J. Rossky.

+Lopez then pursued a research fellowship in systems biology at the Harvard Medical School.
+He is also one of the main developers of the PySB modeling framework for systems biology cellular processes.

 Career

+López is currently a principal scientist and lead for the Multiscale Modeling Group at Altos Labs, where he was recruited after spending ten years at Vanderbilt University.
+In his current role, he leads the modeling efforts at Altos including molecular, coarse grain, network dynamics, and cell population dynamics modeling.
+More recently his work has focused on Mechanistic Learning where he aims to combine data- and knowledge-driven models onto a common framework to explore complex cellular processes.